jasonkim4201/Clickvilization/README.md

 # Clickvilization
-Some ransom game I decided to make because I'm bored and I want to also reinforce my coding "skills"
+Some random game I decided to make because I'm bored and I want to also reinforce my coding "skills".